Licio Gelli: Later years

 He talked of many Italian politicians.
-Of Fabrizio Cicchitto he said he knew him well (è bravo, preparato — "he's good and capable").
+Of Fabrizio Cicchitto, he said he knew him well (è bravo, preparato — "he's good and capable").
 With regard to Berlusconi's program for the reform of the judicial system, he boasted that this had been an integral part of his original project.
 He also approved of Berlusconi's reorganization of television networks.

 On 15 December 2015 Gelli died in Arezzo, Tuscany, aged 96.
 The funeral home was set up in Villa Wanda.
 The funeral Mass was celebrated on December 17 in the Church of Mercy of Pistoia, his native town, in the presence of relatives and onlookers and relatively few VIPs.
 During the funeral, access to the church was prevented by a private security agency.
 The body was transferred to the family chapel of the Cemetery of Mercy in Pistoia, where his first wife Wanda already rested.

 After his death, an autographed will was published in which he named as his only "spiritual heir" the Romanian general Bartolomeu Constantin Săvoiu, Grand Master of the Romanian National Lodge.

-The personal archive
+Personal archive

 On 11 February 2006, Licio Gelli donated his "non-secret archive" to the State Archives of Pistoia, as part of an official ceremony, held under the patronage of the Municipality.
-However, the municipal administrators of Pistoia preferred not to take part to the ceremony.
+However, the municipal administrators of Pistoia preferred not to take part in the ceremony.

 However, the so-called "500 directory" remained secret (426 files addressed by Gelli to businessmen, politicians, companies, banks, clergymen, etc.).
 Guardia di Finanza and investigators have never managed to find its contents.